boroda74/TagTools/README.md

 These commands allow to (auto)backup tags of all tracks in your library and restore them.
 First create full backup manually.
 You can do manual or auto incremental backups after this.

-*Note:*
+*Notes:*

 - "Tag History" is available in track context menu only.
+- The plugin backs up tags using tack unique IDs, which are stored in MusicBee library (database) only.
+So, it's some kind of "Time machine" only.
+THE PLUGIN WON'T BE ABLE TO RESTORE TAGS IF YOU HAVE CREATED A NEW MUSICBEE LIBRARY FROM SCRATCH, E.G. ON A NEW PC (EVEN IF YOU HAVE ADDED THE SAME TRACKS TO THE NEW LIBRARY)!

 ----